Did UCLA really turn down Michael Jordan?

 “When I was growing up, they were a great team,” Jordan continues.
 “Kareem Abdul-Jabbar, Bill Walton, John Wooden.
 But I never got recruited by UCLA.”

 So could it be that Walton was … right?
 Or at least partially right?
-The path to uncovering the truth begins with a conversation with the man that Walton threw under the bus.
+The path to uncovering the truth begins with a conversation with the man who Walton threw under the bus.

 Did UCLA pass on Michael Jordan?